Go-To-Sea/mcp-server-collector/README.md

   - Takes "url" as required string argument
 - extract-mcp-servers-from-content: Extracts MCP Servers from given content.
   - Takes "content" as required string argument
-- submit-mcp-server: Submits a MCP Server to the MCP Server Directory like mcp.so.
+- submit-mcp-server: Submits a MCP Server to the MCP Server Directory like mcp.ad.
   - Takes "url" as required string argument and "avatar_url" as optional string argument

 ## Configuration